Priyankag1234/Entrerprise-QA-Validation-Suite/README.md

 Build: SUCCESS
 ```

-## Recruiter Talking Points

-This project demonstrates that you can:
+## This project demonstrates that you can:

 - Convert business requirements into testable acceptance criteria.
 - Design risk-based manual testing coverage.